mhamzaasif/fictional-carnival/README.md

 ├── LICENSE.md             # License with usage rights
 └── README.md              # Info about your theme and how to use it
 ```

+## Credits

+This theme is generated using the mailspring theme starter and color pallete is borrowed from dracula n1-nylas theme.